AGILESCIENCE/Agilepy/docs/source/manual/advanced_configuration.rst

    | 4) set iso1 - iso1err for L0 and L1
    | 5) set iso1 + iso1err for L0 and L1 "

-   isomode2fit, int, 0, No, "Fix the iso parameters for different energy bins performing a linear fit of iso values evaluated using the internal analysis of the MLE.
+   isomode2fit, int, 0, No, "| Fix the iso parameters for different energy bins performing a linear fit of iso values evaluated using the internal analysis of the MLE.
    | 0) do not fit
    | 1) pol0 fit
    | 2) powerlaw fit"